marius311/hubblehunters/README.md

-# The Hubble Hunters Guide
+# The Hubble Hunter's Guide

 This repo contains the code to make the two plots from [The Hubble Hunter's Guide](link-TBD).